 - Chemical heat packs: Hand warmers are an inexpensive and often-forgotten piece of equipment that can make a huge difference in your comfort level.
 You can pick up hand warming packets at most outdoor stores and stuff them in your gloves when your fingers start to get cold.

 - Pack extra blankets: If you’re car camping, you probably have the luxury of a little extra space in your trunk for blankets.
 Take advantage of this and bring multiple large, thick outdoor blankets.
 They work great as sleeping pads.
-You can put them on a tent floor under your sleeping bag so less heat will escape when you’re sleeping; or pile them on top of your body for maximum comfort, along with space blankets as your top cover.
+You can put them on a tent floor under your sleeping bag so less heat will escape when sleeping on the cold ground.
+Pile them on top of your body for maximum comfort, along with space blankets as your top cover.
 If you have electricity in your tent, you can also use a heated blanket for extra warmth.
 Electric blankets contain an integrated heating element that allows you to stay warm in very cold temperatures.

 - Cuddle up: When camping with a partner that you feel comfortable with, body heat can be the cheapest and easiest way to raise your body temperature a few degrees.
-Don’t be afraid to sleep close together at night.
+Don’t be afraid to sleep close together during a cold night.
 You might even consider a double sleeping bag!

 Hot Water Bottle Method

-The water bottles can stay warm for 6-8 hours making it perfect for a night of sleep.
+The hot water bottles can stay warm for 6-8 hours, making them a perfect heat source for cold nights.

 Winter Sleeping Bags

-You’ll want to pack for a 4-season sleeping bag for winter camping.
+You’ll want to pack for a 4-season sleeping bag for a camping trip in winter.
 Down sleeping bags with waterproof and breathable fabrics are going to be the most comfortable.
 A high volume of loft and fill material will keep you the warmest overall.
 That’s because there will be more insulation between you and the outside air.